signalens/signalsdrpro/transform.md

 #
 ```

-### Reset SPI (Only if stuck at u-boot)
+### Reset SPI (Only if stuck at U-Boot)
-- Connect to Type C port
+- Connect to the Type-C port
 ```
 screen /dev/ttyUSB1 115200
 ```
-- In U-boot mode if SIGNALSDR> appear
+- In U-Boot mode, if SIGNALSDR> appears
 - Option 1: Reset to default environment and save
 ```
 env default -a